 • Plug in your Nest Thermostat.

-The preset temperatures on your Nest can also be changed from the app.
-From the home screen, choose Thermostat and then select Settings.
-Once there, press Temperature Preferences and then Temperature Presets.
-Current presets for Comfort, Eco and Sleep modes will be displayed.
+You also can change preset Nest temperatures on the app.
+From the home screen, find your Thermostat before selecting Settings.
+At this screen, press Temperature Preferences and then Temperature Presets.
+The display will show your preferred Comfort, Eco and Sleep temperatures.
 Choose the appropriate setting to change the temperature for that preset.

 The two easiest ways to schedule your Nest are:

-• Quick Schedule: The Quick Schedule feature is based on the national average schedule for energy efficiency.
-When you are setting up your Nest, the Google Home app gives you the option to change the temperature with a schedule.
-If you select this feature, it presents a preset schedule and allows you to make changes.
-After you've made all your choices, that’s the schedule it uses.
+• Quick Schedule: Quick Schedules are based on the national average schedule for energy efficiency.
+As you complete your Nest's setup process, the Google Home app gives you the option to change the temperature with a schedule.
+When choosing this option, it displays a preset schedule and allows you to make changes.
+Once setup is complete, that’s the schedule it uses.

 To make tweaks or changes to your current schedule, open the Google Home app, select Thermostat and then tap on Schedules.
 Choose the day of the week where you want to make changes.
-Once you pick the day, tap Add and find the preset you want.
+After the day is selected, tap Add and select the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
-The changes won't save unless you select Done.
+Select Done to save changes.

 10. How to Set a Temperature Range on a Nest Thermostat